oliviarmunoz/61040-portfolio/assignments/pset2/extending_design.md

             requires a valid shortUrl (not expired)
-            effect increases the count associated with shortUrl by 1 getCount (user: User, shortUrl: ShortUrl): (count: Number) requires user is the owner
-            effect returns the number of times shortUrl has been accessed
+            effect increases the count associated with shortUrl by 1 getCount (user: User, shortUrl: ShortUrl): (count: Number) requires user is the owner of the shortUrl effect returns the number of times shortUrl has been accessed

 ```